Right now, you're reading a story on a website for (and by) guitarists.

 Well, here's every reason you'll ever need to quiet the little voice in the back of your head that asks, “Why am I doing this?”
 Check out the top 10 reasons to start playing guitar!

-Boys, admit it.
-Whatever your purportedly purist goals were, you had visions of female affection racing through your mind when you figured out the riff to “Enter Sandman.”
-After all, it pays off when the fairer sex sees how well you can use your hands.
+Admit it.
+Whatever your purportedly purist goals were, you had visions of adoration racing through your mind when you figured out the riff to Enter Sandman.
+After all, it pays off when the object of your affection sees how well you can use your hands.

 Rebellion is a natural expression of individuality.
 Since several generations of adults were raised on rock music, it takes a bit of creativity to get under the folks’ skin.
 A gentle, new-age acoustic interlude could drive Slayer-loving parents bonkers.

 Learn the arcane meanings of common words like action, bridge, gauge, stack, shred and pickup.
-Using their secret meanings around the square crowd might lead to embarrassing and potentially dangerous situations, but when you speak them around another guitarist, he will recognize you as one of the club and doors will open.
+Using their secret meanings around the square crowd might lead to embarrassing and potentially dangerous situations, but when you speak them around another guitarist, they will recognize you as one of the club and doors will open.

-06. Be the Life of the Party
+5. Be the life of the party

 It’s a great way to meet friends and gain attention.
 If the combo is good, you could stay away from home for weeks at a time, eat a steady diet of fast food, associate with mentally unbalanced characters, get ripped off by club owners and then return to a lousy job so you can save up money to do it all again.

 You’ve seen This Is Spinal Tap and The Commitments.
 Once in a band, you get to observe the twisted little minds of musicians.
 If you figure out how to make the insane drummer, egomaniacal singer, absent bassist, (ahem) insecure guitarist and redundant yet snobbish keyboardist get along and show up for gigs on time, document it and put it on your college application.

-OK, Nietzsche, once you master “Eruption,” the next step is proving you’re faster than Yngwie, more inventive than Hendrix and more athletic than Angus.
+OK, Nietzsche, once you master Eruption, the next step is proving you’re faster than Yngwie, more inventive than Hendrix and more athletic than Angus.
 You will dominate the guitar universe and lay your heroes to waste!
 Good luck.
 Don’t attempt to be a god.
 Strive for guru status, develop a cult of followers and sell them instructional videos.